 This page includes a basic set of commands and options that will satisfy the needs of most observers and is provided so as to not overwhelm new observers.

-The following is a subset of the commands (#tags) and options supported by the observatory's Twitter, Facebook, and Email interface.
+The following is a subset of the commands (#hashtags) and options supported by the observatory's Twitter, Facebook, and Email interface.
 See the Command Reference (Advanced) and Processing Command Reference pages for the complete list of commands and options.

 Some commands need additional information (parameters) in the form of xxx=yyy.
 If yyy needs to include spaces, surround the entire parameter in double-quotes (eg. "parameter=this is a parameter value".
-Anything other than a tag or parameter is ignored.
+Anything other than a hashtag or parameter is ignored.

 This is a good "test" message - the observatory replies by introducing itself!
+If this command is received, any others are ignored.
+This command can be used even if you are not an authorized observer.

 This command requests the telescope take an image of an astronomical object.
 The request is placed in the telescope's observation queue.
 Certain checks are done before the request is accepted.
 In particular: